Waltzing Matilda: Alternative theories and myths

 Who'll be a sojer for Marlboro with me?

 The song sung today has the musical form AABA and is sung to the same tune as Marie Cowan's "Waltzing Matilda", published in Sydney, Australia, in 1903.
 The lyrics describe events as happening in Rochester, England, during the reign of Queen Anne, 1702 to 1714.
 It was widely, though not universally, accepted that the song was written at that time.
 English folklore authority Ralph Vaughan Williams considered that the earlier existence of the song was very doubtful because its language was not appropriate to the early eighteenth century.
 There is no documentary proof that "The Bold Fusilier" existed before 1900.
 The song has the musical form AABA, which suggests a much later origin.
 On the other hand, the origin of "Waltzing Matilda" can be traced from "Thou Bonny Wood of Craigie Lee" published in 1818.
 Hearsay evidence exists that "Waltzing Matilda" was sung by Australian soldiers in South Africa during the Boer War and that the British troops returned friendly fire by singing "The Gay/Bold Fusilier" as a parody.

 In about 1970, English folk singer Peter Coe reworked the existing first verse and chorus and added another four verses.
 This song, a timeless comment about war, is quite popular today and has spawned other similar lyrics.
 Peter's song is called "The Rochester Recruiting Sergeant".

 In his 1987 book, Richard Magoffin speculated that the music of "Waltzing Matilda" may have been sourced from an Irish Jig, "Go to the Devil and Shake Yourself", which was probably composed by Irishman, John Field, and which began to appear in print about 1797.
 In a letter to Magoffin, the City Librarian of Dublin Library said that he thought he could detect a slight resemblance in it to "Waltzing Matilda".
 This is very tenuous evidence.
 Magoffin also went to say that it would be nice to think that the Irish have played a part in providing Australia with her song.

-Until the internet arrived, it was extremely difficult for researchers to access old music.
-Now, with YouTube and digital collections of old music, it is a quick and simple task.
-An audio file of "Go to the Devil and Shake Yourself" can be heard, and the sheet music can be viewed, in the external links, at the above references and numerous other websites.
-It is now obvious to anyone that there is no resemblance between it and "Waltzing Matilda".
+Before the internet, researchers had limited access to recordings and other sources of old music.
+Online resources such as YouTube and digital collections have made such material more accessible.
+An audio file of "Go to the Devil and Shake Yourself" can be heard, and the sheet music can be viewed online.
+The available recordings and sheet music show no resemblance between the piece and "Waltzing Matilda".